 The Bible itself claims to be the divinely inspired Word of God.
-That is, God spoke through men, and it was recorded as the Bible.
+That is, God spoke and men recorded as the Bible.
 The Bible claims to be inerrant and absolutely truthful.
-Jesus said, “Your [God’s] word is truth” (John 17:17).
-“All your [God’s] words are true; all your righteous laws are eternal.”
-(Psalm 119:160)

 To say that the Bible is divinely inspired, inerrant and absolutely truthful is a huge statement for most people to accept.
 But what is the proof that the Bible is divinely inspired?
 How do we know that those who penned the Bible did not just record their own ideas or make mistakes?

-There is a way that God himself has chosen to demonstrate to us that the Bible is of divine origin: through Bible prophecy.
+Just as Peter mentioned, one of the most blatant ways that God himself has chosen to demonstrate to us that the Bible is of divine origin is through Bible prophecy.

 In Isaiah 41:21-23 God makes a challenge to all other alleged gods (and those who worship them).
 He says: